 Most people are at least vaguely aware of the opioid crisis.
-These drugs, both prescription and synthetic street versions, are highly addictive.
-Fentanyl is a prescription opioid medication that is given to treat severe pain.
+Prescription painkillers and other similar drugs are flooding the streets and leading to countless numbers of addictions.
+These drugs, both prescription and synthetic street versions, are highly addictive and incredibly dangerous.
+Fentanyl is perhaps the strongest and deadliest of the mall.
+It is a prescription opioid medication that is given to treat severe pain in cancer patients.
 Unfortunately, even those who use it correctly can become dependent upon its effects.
-Signs of fentanyl overdose can be hard to detect.
+Despite its strength, the signs of fentanyl overdose can be hard to detect.

-Here at Crest View Recovery Center, we know overcoming this type of dependency is difficult to do on your own.
-Read on to learn more about fentanyl and the symptoms of overdose.
+Here at Crest View Recovery Center, we know overcoming this type of dependency is difficult, and practically impossible, to do on your own.
+Read on to learn more about fentanyl and the symptoms of an overdose.
 Having an understanding of the drug can help you to make better decisions about your recovery.

 About Fentanyl Addiction

 Fentanyl is prescribed to treat pain that doesn’t respond to other medications or opioids like morphine.
 Because it’s about 50 times stronger than morphine, it’s quite effective in the treatment of severe pain.
-This strength also makes it dangerous when used incorrectly.
+For this same reason, it is typically only given to the terminally ill or those with most severe cases of pain.
+This inherent strength also makes it wildly dangerous when used incorrectly.
 Fentanyl also produces a euphoric effect, which is what makes it attractive for recreational purpose or other misuse.

 Recognizing Fentanyl Overdose Signs